 If you're thinking about getting a burglar alarm, visit our pages on burglar alarm types and the costs of installation to find out more - we've spoken to a number of installers and found their advice, and what they offer for the same price, varies greatly.

-You can also discover the top rated burglar alarm companies, according to our survey of more than 1,800 burglar alarm owners.
+You can also discover the top-rated burglar alarm companies, according to our 2019 survey of more than 2,083 burglar alarm owners**.

-With this type of system, images can be transmitted using analogue or digital technology to your computer, tablet or mobile phone.
+With this type of system, cameras transmit images to your computer, tablet or mobile phone, using analogue or digital technology.
 Many smart security cameras link to an app that you can use to monitor your home while you're out and about.
-Digital cameras are generally higher quality but more expensive.
+Digital cameras are generally higher quality, but more expensive.

 Wireless systems can suffer interference from devices such as routers, cordless phones and microwaves, and can be blocked by heavy masonry or metal objects.
 Your filming may also be interrupted if your internet connection is lost.

-Don't miss our wireless security camera system reviews to uncover the models that Which? recommends.
+Don't miss our wireless security camera system reviews to find out which models we recommend.